What is Empty Nose Syndrome?

 We are also pleased with our initial efforts and experience using PRP/Acell/Adipose Derived Stem Cells harvested from a liposuction from patients.
 We will continue to offer this as an alternative to our traditional PRP/Acell injections.
 We have treated 20 patients with these procedures and have not seen any adverse side effects with this therapy.
 We expect these injections to have a success rate similar to or greater than our traditional PRP/Acell injections.
 The prices for this therapy will be $2850 for the first injection and $2500 for subsequent injections.

-We will also begin offering implants for patients with significant volume loss.
-We will be impregnating these implants with PRP/Acell.
-The prices for this therapy will be $8350.
+We have also began offering rib cartilage implants for patients with significant volume loss.
+We impregnate these implants with PRP/Acell.
+This process is also done under local anesthesia therefore keeping the price as low as possible and reducing the side effects that you would normally experience if you would have to go to the hospital and undergo general anesthesia.
+The price for this therapy is $9950.
 Unfortunately we have explored obtaining insurance coverage for these procedures and they have been deemed experimental and therefore non-covered by any insurance company.